Top-Rated New York to Delaware Car Shipping Company

 Preparing Your Vehicle for New York to Delaware Transport

-Preparing a vehicle for state-to-state transport is usually simple and only takes a small amount of time before pickup.
-Proper preparation helps the inspection process go more smoothly, reduces confusion about pre-existing vehicle condition, and makes loading and unloading more efficient for both customers and carriers.
+Preparing your vehicle for transport from New York to Delaware usually takes only a short amount of time before pickup.
+Completing a few simple steps helps the inspection process go smoothly, minimizes misunderstandings about the vehicle's condition, and makes loading and unloading more efficient for both you and the carrier.

 What to Do

-1. Wash the vehicle before pickup so existing scratches, dents, or cosmetic issues are easier to identify during inspection.
+1. Wash your vehicle so existing scratches, dents, chips, or other cosmetic imperfections are clearly visible during the pickup inspection.

-2. Remove personal belongings from the vehicle before transport.
-DOT regulations generally prohibit carriers from transporting household goods or loose personal items inside vehicles.
-If a carrier permits limited items, it usually requires prior discussion and may involve additional restrictions or fees.
+2. Remove personal belongings before transport.
+DOT regulations generally prohibit carriers from transporting household goods or loose personal items inside the vehicle.
+If a carrier allows a limited number of personal items, prior approval may be required, and additional restrictions or fees could apply.

-3. Take clear photos of the vehicle from multiple angles before pickup to document its condition before shipping.
+3. Take clear photographs of your vehicle from multiple angles before pickup.
+These photos provide a helpful record of the vehicle's condition before transport begins.

-6. Disable aftermarket alarms or anti-theft systems that could activate during transit.
+6. Disable aftermarket alarms or anti-theft systems that could activate during transit and create unnecessary interruptions.

 Why AmeriFreight